-(Formerly HLT 6507) 3 credits, 3 hours

-Pre-requisite: HLT 110

-The student will analyze current health problems such as emotional/mental health and psychological disorders, sexuality (STD's and sexual dysfunctions), Cardiovascular disease, chronic and infectious disease, substance abuse and stress.
+(Formerly HLT 6507) 3 credits, 3 hours Pre-requisite: HLT 110 health problems such as emotional/mental health and psychological disorders, sexuality (STD's and sexual dysfunctions), Cardiovascular disease, chronic and infectious disease, substance abuse and stress.
 Students will study theories of etiology and the impact they have on individuals, families and communities.